 Signs of Mold After a Storm

-Storms can bring on drenching rains, flooding (both indoors and outdoors), high winds, leaks, and other factors that contribute to mold growth.
+Storms can bring on drenching rains, flooding (both indoors and outdoors), and high winds causing leaks and other issues that contribute to mold growth and poor indoor air quality.
 Problem is, we often don’t realize the extent of the damage until days or weeks after the storm, and a musty order usually signals the problem.
 That’s when you know that mold growth has really kicked in.
-The problem with mold is that it can cause structural damage, as well as health issues.
+The problem with mold is that it can cause structural damage, poor indoor air quality, and health issues.

 Look for these signs of mold after a storm.

 If you see mold, then you clearly have a mold issue.
 If you see water stains, you probably have a mold issue as well.
 The question then becomes how big is the problem?
 Because mold is often hidden, growing on the back sides of walls and sheetrock, and under carpets and floorboards, the only way to be sure is to have a mold inspection performed by a certified professional.

 But what about the mold you cannot see?
 Musty odors usually point to mold, and mold causes poor indoor air quality.
 RTK can test to see where the odor is coming from so that you can remediate with confidence, and don’t miss any hidden sources or spots.
 Summer months are particularly prone to mold growth as high humidity and heat accelerate the proliferation of this fungus.